Han Shizhong: Third Jin invasion

 Despite early successes of the Jurchens, the Jurchens was beaten off by another general, Yue Fei, in a series of battles.
 The Jurchens under a crowned prince Jin Wuzhu (金兀朮), with a large force of hundred thousand force, decided to avoid Yue and took a route to cross and invade the capital and abduct another emperor.
-A force consisting of local militias and a few well trained soldiers was assembled in a mountain near the Yangtse River, and Han along with his wife hurried to take command of it.
+Han along with his wife hurried to take command of it.
 In his journey, he stayed in a local temple where he came face to face with a few Jin Generals and over a hundred Jurchen warriors.
 Despite the fact that Han only had a few guards and his wife along with him, they managed to fend the enemy off and took the heads of some Jin Generals.
 The group arrived shortly at the mouth of the river.